loyjoy/academy/tracking_integration/google_tag_manager/google_tag_manager.md

 ```

-## Events
+## JavaScript API Events

-Through the JavaScript API, following events are triggered for various events in the chat:
+Through the JavaScript API, following events are emitted for various events in the chat:

 | Event name          | Event description |